Duodenal Switch Surgery

 Effective Treatment for Diabetes: Duodenal switch is very effective at treating type 2 diabetes with some studies showing a greater than Trusetd Source Checkbox Trusted Source BARIATRIC SURGERY MAY CURE TYPE 2 DIABETES IN SOME PATIENTS Cleveland Clinic Go to Source 90% cure rate for the disease.

 Suppressed Appetite: Though the surgery won’t completely eliminate your desire to eat, it will help control your appetite.
-The procedure affects hormones in the gut, helping to reduce hunger and increase satiety.
+The procedure reduces the “hunger hormone” ghrelin.

-If you’re considering bariatric surgery, you may be wondering if there are any risks involved.
-As with any surgery, duodenal switch surgery can present some concerns.
+As with any surgery, duodenal switch surgery can present some risk of complications.
 However, your doctor will be able to tell you more about how these can be avoided and what to expect during the surgery and for your follow-up healthcare so you can be sure you’re prepared.
 With the right team of doctors on your side, you can feel confident before your procedure.
 Some of the possible downfalls of the duodenal switch technique include:

 Complex Procedure: Because duodenal switch surgery involves two components, it’s more complicated than other bariatric procedures.
 This can create more risk for potential problems and other concerns.